 While handwritten messages will always be a classy move — and we encourage applicants to write such notes if they’re so inclined — an email is just as acceptable today.
 Plus, you know it will get to your interviewer instantly, perhaps before they need to turn in their notes or make a final decision about your candidacy (if they’re part of the AdCom).

 The most important thing is to ensure you have your interviewer’s contact information.
-This is especially critical if your discussion is taking place on campus and you won’t know who your interviewer is going to be until you arrive.
+You’ll already have their email address if you’re interviewing with a local alum.
+But this is especially critical if your meeting is on campus, and you won’t know who your interviewer is until you arrive.
 Don’t forget to ask for that person’s business card when you’re wrapping up!

-Some adcoms need to make accept and denial decisions very quickly, so you shouldn’t let more than 24 hours go by before you send your message.
-If you interviewed in the morning, send it before the business day is over.
-If your talk was in the late afternoon or evening, get your email out first thing the next morning.
+Some AdComs have to make admit and denial decisions very quickly.
+So don’t let more than 24 hours go by before you send your message.
+If you interviewed in the morning, send it before the business day ends.
+If your talk was in the late afternoon or evening, get your email out first thing the following day.

-If you have to type out a quick message from your phone because you’ll be traveling back home after the interview, please don’t forget to read things over carefully to ensure spellcheck or autocorrect didn’t do you wrong.
-You don’t want the last impression you leave to be a negative one!
+But what if you need to travel home right after the interview and only have time to send a quick message from your phone?
+In that case, make sure you read it over carefully before sending it to confirm that spellcheck or autocorrect didn’t do you wrong.
+You don’t want the last impression you leave to be a negative one.

 Finally, don’t worry if you don’t get a response after you’ve sent your message.
-Some schools have strict policies regarding post-interview contact with applicants and don’t want to risk their communication being misinterpreted.
+Some schools have strict policies regarding post-interview contact with applicants and don’t want to risk any communication misinterpretations.

 Thank-You Notes are an Easy Lift